Skip to main content

 • Linux: Standalone client supports SSL only.

-IPsec exists for Linux.
-It works.
-It is in the code.
-But you need EMS to use it.
-This is not a technical limitation.
-It is deliberate product segmentation.
+Yes, IPsec exists for Linux.
+It’s in the code.
+But to enable it, you need Fortinet EMS.
+This isn’t a technical limitation—it’s deliberate product segmentation.
+A licensing gate.

 The Painful Irony